LearnFL/proj-chipmunk-be-gone/README.md

 When PIR sensor senses motion the owl jumps, its eyes flash and it plays owl sounds.

 I used Atmega-328P controller off the board so my kid could practice soldering.
+If you use a development board you project will look more orgonized with less wires.

 ![554BE07A-E727-43D5-9C7E-CC8A01F5CD5E](https://user-images.githubusercontent.com/86169204/181380118-35639401-5eb5-4b91-98bb-ec0be8588dce.JPEG)